Childhood Ewing's Sarcoma Diagnosis

 Bone marrow aspiration and biopsy

 Why Choose MD Anderson?

 - Advanced sarcoma surgical procedures, including limb-sparing surgery

 - Most advanced chemotherapy agents and delivery methods

 - Clinical trials of new sarcoma therapies

 Getting a Second Opinion at MD Anderson

-The pathologists at MD Anderson are highly specialized in diagnosing and staging Ewing’s sarcoma, and we welcome the opportunity to provide second opinions.
+The experts at Children’s Cancer Hospital are highly specialized in diagnosing and staging Ewing’s sarcoma.
+We welcome the opportunity to provide second opinions.